-In this final installment of the getting-fit-with-your-pet series, finding a better diet for you and your dog will be discussed.
+In this installment of the getting-fit-with-your-pet series, finding a better diet for you and your dog will be discussed.

 When creating a meal plan, finding food with the highest quality ingredients possible is crucial.
 For your dog, that means avoiding foods with names such as “meal” or “by-product.”
-The first ingredient on your pet’s food label should be a high quality source of protein.
+The first ingredient on your pet’s food label should be a high-quality source of protein.
 As an example, “de-boned chicken” is a better option for your pet than “chicken by-product.”
-The difference is that the former contains wholesome chicken meat, while by-product can contain less nutritive parts of the animal such as beaks, legs, and even feathers.
+The difference is that the former contains wholesome chicken meat, while by-products can contain less nutritive parts of the animal such as beaks, legs, and even feathers.

 The same goes for your own diet.
 For instance, a lean sirloin steak will have more nutrients than ground beef, which will be healthier than a hot dog.

 An alarming number of dogs and humans are overweight, which has much to do with portion control.
 Read the label on your dog’s food and make sure you are feeding your pet appropriately.
 In general, higher-quality foods require smaller portion sizes, and the same is true for human foods as well.
 Controlling your dog’s caloric intake is one of the most efficient ways to ensure your pet is healthy.

 If your dog eats proper portion sizes but is still overweight, the culprit could be dog treats.
 Replace calorie-laden treats with healthy alternatives, such as cooked carrots or raw apple slices.
 Make the same changes within your own diet.
 Instead of a sugary “energy” bar after lunch, replace that diet-sabotaging snack with an apple and almond butter or hummus and pita instead.